hourglass492/NSA-CodeBreaker/task06/writeup.md

 docker run --net mynet123 --ip 198.51.100.209 -v ${PWD}:/root -it 48cf127d0fad bash --init-file /root/setup
 ```
-This starts up the image and then runs the setup script which allows easy additons to the machine as you work with it.
+This starts up the image and then runs the setup script which allows easy additions to the machine as you work with it.

 My script is:
 ```bash